BOXING TRAINING

 We believe no one should be turned away from our doors, as boxing can benefit individuals and communities in multiple ways.
 As a boxing club, we provide a community hub for people of all ages and backgrounds, where they can improve their lifestyles and mental wellbeing.
 Some of the major benefits the club can provide are:

-As the club maintains strong relationships with the parents of our current members.
-In addition to this, all our coaches are CRB checked and child welfare offices.
+The club maintains strong relationships with the parents of our current members.
+In addition to this, all our coaches are CRB checked and child welfare officers.